Jesus said to her, “I am the resurrection and the life. Whoever believes in me, though he die, yet shall he live.” – John 11:25

 Roasted Australian Rack of Lamb, Provençale, Tomato Glace de Viande

-Roasted Australian rack of lamb, with a tomato tapenade and fine herb crust, served with an heirloom tomato, filled with zucchini, eggplant and onion mix with a rich lamb glace de viande, spring vegetables.
+Roasted Australian rack of lamb with a tomato tapenade and fine herb crust, served over stewed lentils and a jardinérie of root vegetables, rich lamb glace de viande, spring vegetables.

 Filet de Boeuf Napoleon, Pekin Duck Confit & Tawny Port Wine Sauce

-Filet of aged beef, grilled, served with a ragout of cannellini beans and root vegetables, potato galette, finished with duck confit and a tawny port wine sauce, spring vegetables.
+Filet of aged beef, grilled, served over a wild mushroom herb risotto, potato galette, topped with duck confit and a tawny port wine sauce, garnished with spring vegetables.

 Desserts